Vivian Lee

-Vivian S. Lee (born September 1966) is an American radiologist and health care executive.
-The president of Verily Health Platforms (Alphabet, Google).
-Lee is the author of the book, The Long Fix: Solving America's Health Care Crisis with Strategies That Work for Everyone (W.W.
+Vivian S. Lee (born September 1966) is an American radiologist and health care/health technology executive.
+An Executive Fellow at Harvard Business School and senior lecturer at Harvard Medical School and Massachusetts General Hospital, Lee is the author of the book, The Long Fix: Solving America's Health Care Crisis with Strategies That Work for Everyone (W.W.
 Norton, 2020).
-A senior lecturer at Harvard Medical School and Massachusetts General Hospital, Lee is also a senior fellow at the Institute for Healthcare Improvement (IHI) in Cambridge, Massachusetts.
-In 2019, she was named No. 11 in Modern Healthcare's 100 Most Influential People in Healthcare.
+Lee is also a senior fellow at the Institute for Healthcare Improvement (IHI) in Cambridge, Massachusetts.
+In 2019, she was named No. 11 in Modern Healthcare's 100 Most Influential People in Healthcare and is a frequent speaker at national and international meetings on the applications of big data, AI, and technology in healthcare, leadership and managing change, health equity, and on climate change and health system resilience.

 Raised in Norman, Oklahoma and trained in biomedical engineering and medicine, Lee established an NIH-funded research program in magnetic resonance imaging at NYU.
 She was elected Fellow of the International Society of Magnetic Resonance in Medicine (ISMRM) in 2006 and served as the president in 2008–2009.
 For her scientific discoveries, she was elected to the American Society of Clinical Investigation and the National Academy of Medicine.